bradwestness/bradwestness.github.io/_posts/2014-09-24-client-side-file-upload-validation.md

+---
+layout: post
-Title: Client-side File Upload Size Validation in ASP.NET MVC
+title: Client-side File Upload Size Validation in ASP.NET MVC
-Published: 2014-09-24 18:31:49Z
+---

 Here's a little ASP.NET MVC validation attribute you might find useful: file size validation, complete with client-side validation using the [HTML5 File API]().
 We're using bytes for the file size, just for simplicity's sake.